Columbia River High School: Demographics

 As of 1 October 2006, 1,317 students attend Columbia River High School.
 Of all students enrolled, 1,183, or 85% identify themselves as White; 80 or 6% identify themselves as Asian; 56 or 4% identify themselves as Hispanic; 31 or 2% identify themselves as Black; and 15 or 1% identify themselves as American Indian.

 Among all grade levels, 16 percent of students are eligible for federally subsidized lunch.
 One student is enrolled in the English Language Learning program and 132, or 9% of all students receive Special Education.
 English is the primary language spoken at home for 95% of students, followed by Spanish, Vietnamese, Russian and Ukrainian which are each spoken by 1% of the student body.
 Of all students, 35% are enrolled on boundary exceptions.

 Compared to the Vancouver School District high school populace as a whole, Columbia River students are more white, more likely to speak English at home and less likely to be eligible for subsidized lunches.

 Sports

 Cross country

 The boys' 1965 (Fall season of 1964) and 1971 (Fall season of 1970) cross country teams won the State Cross Country Championships.
+Aaron Barron Pintor won the 2025 player 2A GHSL boys runner of the year.